bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

     1. **open_nexus_ports** = The ports to open up for the nexus server.

+    1. **nexus_software_sha1_checksum** --> The sha1 hash for the downloaded nexus software file.

+    1. **nexus_file_name** --> The prefix of the downloaded nexus software file.
+The prefix ends in the nexus version.

+    1. **nexus_file** --> The full name of the downloaded nexus software file.

+    1. **nexus_ssl_dir** --> The directory where the Java keystore and certificates will be placed for SSL.  **Note:**  This directory may change depending on the software release included in this Ansible role.
+Currently, the role contains version **3.28.0-01**.
+If you plan on changing the version as is described below, please make sure the directory is the same.

+    1. **nexus_properties_dir** --> The directory location of the **nexus.properties**.
+       **Note:**  This directory may change depending on the software release included in this Ansible role.
+Currently, the role contains version **3.28.0-01**.
+If you plan on changing the version as is described below, please make sure the directory is the same.

+    1. **nexus_jetty_config_dir** --> The directory location of the Nexus Jetty Server.  **Note:**  This directory may change depending on the software release included in this Ansible role.
+Currently, the role contains version **3.28.0-01**.
+If you plan on changing the version as is described below, please make sure the directory is the same.

 1. cd ..
 1. Make the file "vault_secret".
 This file will be used to store your vault password.